 Individual Education Plans/Programs or 504 Plans from secondary education are usually insufficient to support requests for accommodations.
 Disability information written on a prescription pad or that is only one page in length are usually insufficient to support requests for accommodations.
 The college is not obligated to provide accommodations that are recommended by a practitioner or a counselor from the Office of Vocational Rehabilitation.

-Students with disabilities who need assistance to evacuate the college during an emergency should notify Disability Services prior to the beginning of each semester even if they are not requesting accommodations.
+Students with disabilities who need assistance to evacuate the college during an emergency should notify Accessibility Services prior to the beginning of each semester even if they are not requesting accommodations.